ToucanToco/toucan-connectors/doc/http_api.md

 ```

 We apply the filter `.records[].fields` which means that for
-every entries in the `records` properity it will extract all the
+every entry in the `records` properity it will extract all the
 properties of the `fields` object.
-So the we end up with a table of
+So we end up with a table of
 results looking like this (I'm skipping columns in this example but you
 see the point):